TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 1/2 Samuel 1.4.md

 ---

-And David said unto him, How went the matter?
-I pray thee, tell me.
-And he answered, The people are fled from the battle, and many of the people also are fallen and dead; and Saul and Jonathan his son are dead also.
+David said to him, "How did it go?
+Please tell me."
+He answered, "The people have fled from the battle, and many of the people also have fallen and are dead; and Saul and Jonathan his son are dead also."